 The Waterwise Perth Action Plan was released in October 2019 to help transition Perth to a leading waterwise city.
 The strategy advocates responsible and sustainable use of water from all sources, including groundwater, and well-designed private and public green spaces to make the most of Perth's limited water resources.
-To deliver the plan the department will work with local government, industry and the broader community to fulfil the following commitments:
+To deliver the plan the department will work with local government, industry and the broader community to fulfil (amongst others) the following commitments:

-- reducing Perth groundwater use by 10 per cent by 2030 - managing groundwater levels to sustain wetlands and urban trees, and reducing irrigation of green spaces - extending and enhancing the Waterwise Council and Waterwise Golf Course programs - assisting schools, universities and other institutions to reduce groundwater use through the Waterwise Grounds program.
+- reduce Perth groundwater use by 10 per cent by 2030 - manage groundwater levels to sustain wetlands and urban trees, and reducing irrigation of green spaces - extend and enhance the Waterwise Council and Waterwise Golf Course programs - assist schools, universities and other institutions to reduce groundwater use through the Waterwise Grounds program.

-6.3 Research initiatives
+5.3 Research initiatives

 The department, together with research partners, has completed a number of major projects that assist with planning for a drier future and focus management effort on the areas that will deliver the most benefit from changes to abstraction.
 Recent research initiatives have been outlined in previous reports and the department is currently using the results of this work to support the development of the new Gnangara allocation plan.
+Impacts of a fire on wetland vegetation over the reporting period are being investigated and will be reported on in the 2020-21 compliance report.

-6.4 Consultation
+5.4 Consultation

 There has been extensive stakeholder consultation over the reporting period in the continuing development of a new Gnangara groundwater allocation plan.
-The department has focussed on working with water users, their industry reference groups and other government agencies to find practical pathways to bring the system back into balance and prepare for a future with less groundwater availability.
+The department has focussed on working with water users, their industry reference groups and other government agencies to find practical pathways to bring the system back into balance, prepare for a future with less groundwater availability and build climate resilient organisations and businesses.
+The department has held well over a 100 stakeholder meetings and workshops since 2016 across all water use sectors.